 6.4 Do the courts in your jurisdiction have the power to strike out part of a statement of case or dismiss a case entirely?
-If so, in what circumstances?
+If so, at what stage and in what circumstances?

 The Spanish civil judicial system is governed by two fundamental principles that shall be taken into account during the whole proceeding.